TomKalders/FlowField/README.md

 Before we start the algorithm we first need a **Goal Node**.
 When we have a goal node we can start the BFS.

 The steps the algorithm takes are:
+  * Reset the integration cost of all the nodes to a very high number
   * Create a closed and open list.
   * Add the goal node to the open list.
   * Loop over the openlist while it's not empty.